Johnny-Gasbeck/CMS-Patient-Survey-HCAHPS-/README.md

 ## Process

 - Sourced the **“Patient Survey (HCAHPS) - Hospital” dataset** from the Centers for Medicare & Medicaid Services, covering inpatient experiences from **April 1, 2023, to March 31, 2024.**
-- Utilized **MySQL** to clean the data—handle missing values, fix formatting issues, and remove unusable rows to enhance data processing efficiency.
+- Utilized **MySQL** to clean the data—handle missing values, fix formatting issues, and create a new table to remove unusable rows to enhance data processing efficiency.
 - Integrated **U.S. county population data (2024) from the U.S. Census Bureau** to assess geographical trends.
 - After extracting key hospital performance measures, the dataset was exported to **Excel** to create a **correlation matrix** and perform a **regression analysis** to determine which factors most influence hospital rating and recommendation scores.
 The results were visualized in **Excel** to highlight the strongest predictors of these scores.
 - Designed **interactive** **dashboards** using **Tableau** to visualize geographic patterns in scores at the county level and the average hospital scores across small, medium, and large counties.